Nantclwyd y Dre: Lord's Garden

+Lesser horseshoe bat colony

+In 2022 Welsh Government funding saw the investment in bat camera technology and monitors, to track a significant maternity colony of lesser horseshoe bats that occupies the attic space of the house.
+The lesser horseshoe is a protected species, and one of the smallest bats in Britain.
+The roost uses the space as a breeding site, where females gather to give birth and rear their young.
+Visitors to Nantclwyd y Dre can track the progress of the roost and watch their movements live in reception via the live-streamed 'Bat Cam' and interactive display.

 Examples of content

-The Porch on Stilts
+The porch on stilts

 The distinctive porch on stilts with chamber above was added to the original mediaeval street frontage in about 1693 by Eubule Thelwall, as was shown by tree ring dating of four samples.
 There is a fine surviving monument to Thelwall in Llanelidan Church.
 At the same time he built Nantclwyd Hall; the land was acquired through his marriage to the Parry heiress.

 Archaeological finds

 This cabinet contains finds of interest from the Lord's Garden.
 The Clwyd Powys Archaeological Trust had an exploratory excavation in the Lord's Garden in late winter 2013 and here is a sample of the type of items found.

-Samuel Dyer Gough’s Chair
+Samuel Dyer Gough's Chair

 A unique handmade multifunctional recliner chair made by Mr. S. Dyer Gough who lived at Nantclwyd y Dre between 1926 and 1984, with his wife Jean and family.
 He was an architect, craftsman and historian and they made a big impact on Nantclwyd y Dre during the 50 years of their ownership.
 They were the last family that lived in the house.